top of page

 We’ve completed full landscape design and construction for dozens of properties at Bay Club in Mattapoisett and across the South Coast, from raw lots covered in builder’s fill to complete landscape rebuilds.
 Every project is designed and built by our own crews, ensuring accountability, consistency, and results that last.

-If your Massachusetts property needs quality landscape design, call New England Tree & Landscape at 508-763-8000.
+If your South Coast property needs quality landscape design, call New England Tree & Landscape at 508-763-8000.
 We’ll give you honest advice on what your property needs and what it doesn’t.

 Landscape Design Plans